en fr de

 Reasons to learn Spanish (Task 38)

-This activity aims at providing practice to students into gathering information from a specific text in Language A (Greek) by identifying the main points in order to give a presentation on the reasons why someone should learn Spanish.
+This activity aims at providing practice in gathering information from a specific text in Language A (Greek) by identifying the main points in order to give a presentation on the reasons why someone should learn Spanish.

 View details